-RSHE will promote healthy resilient relationships set in the context of character and virtue development that sits within the schools Christian Vision and Values.
-Each school's learning behaviours are developed from our individual school values (Kenn C of E Primary Christian values of Forgiveness, Respect, Friendship, Compassion and Truthfulness and Kenton Primary values of Respect, Responsibility.
-Kindness and Honesty).
+RSHE will promote healthy resilient relationships set in the context of character and virtue development that sits within the school's Vision and Values.
 All staff teaching this sensitive and important subject will have received training.
 This training will be regularly reviewed and revisited.